braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 # Creating a catalog

-You can use catalogs to reference non-user data in your Braze campaigns through [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid).
+With catalogs, you can reference non-user data in your Braze campaigns through [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid).
+You can create up to five catalogs across your company.

-To do so, first import your catalog (a CSV file of non-user data) into Braze, and then access that information to enrich your messages.
+Creating a catalog involves importing a CSV file of non-user data into Braze.
+This allows you to  then access that information to enrich your messages.
 You can bring in any type of data into a catalog.
 This data is typically some sort of metadata from your company such as product information for an eCommerce business, or course information for an education provider.

 Once this information is imported, you can begin accessing it in messages in a similar way to accessing custom attributes or custom event properties through Liquid.

-{% alert note %}
-You can create up to five catalogs across your company.
-{% endalert %}

-To create a catalog in Braze, upload a CSV file to the **Catalogs** page.
-Each CSV file you upload will be its own distinct catalog.
-You can also download and reference [this sample CSV file]({{site.baseurl}}/assets/download_file/sample_sunglasses_catalog.csv) to follow along the steps for creating a catalog.

-## Step 1: Create your CSV
+## Step 1: Create your CSV file

-First, create your CSV file.
+Before creating a catalog, be sure to have your CSV file ready first.
+Note these guidelines when creating your CSV file.
 The first column of the CSV file must be a header of `id`, and each item's `id` must be unique.
 All other column names must be unique.
 Additionally, the following limitations apply to catalog CSV files:

 - Maximum of 5,000 items (rows)
 - Maximum of 30 fields (columns)